-The Office of Graduate and Professional Studies as well as the College of Liberal Arts at Texas A&M University offer a number of competitive fellowships for outstanding applicants.
-These fellowships include: Distinguished Graduate Fellowship, Lechner Fellowship, Diversity Fellowship, and the Pathways to the Doctorate Fellowship (exclusively for prospective students with a Bachelors degree from Texas A&M).
+The Graduate and Professional School as well as the College of Arts & Sciences at Texas A&M University offer a number of competitive fellowships for outstanding applicants.
+These fellowships include: the Glasscock Arrival Fellowship, Merit Fellowship, Lechner Fellowship, Avilés-Johnson Fellowship, and the Pathways to the Doctorate Fellowship.
 Fellowship candidates are nominated by the department, and prospective students do not directly apply for these awards.
 However, in order to be fully considered for these fellowships, completed applications for admission must be received by the department no later than December 15.

 TRAVEL & RESEARCH GRANTS/FELLOWSHIPS

 Graduate students in the Department of Communication are expected to present research at academic conferences.
 In order to help defray the costs of travel associated with academic conferences and research, students have the opportunity to apply for a number of research and travel grants offered by the department, college, and university.
 These awards include (but are not limited to):

 - STAR Employment Award

 - Graduate and Professional Student Council Travel Award